-4. Requirements for formation of Private Limited Company in the UK
+4. Requirements for setting up a private limited company in the UK

 4.1.
 Pick an LTD’s name

-It is not possible to form an LTD in the UK with a name that has already been registered.
-You should conduct a series of searches, including searches at Companies House and the UK Intellectual Property Office, as well as other sources of information, for relevant names.
+You cannot form an LTD in the UK with a name that has already been registered.
+Instead, you should conduct a series of searches, including searches at Companies House and the UK Intellectual Property Office, as well as other sources of information, for relevant names.

 In several cases, your LTD’s name may not include certain words without the prior approval of the Registrar of Companies or the provision of third-party consent.

 If you’re looking for registering your UK company, picking an eligible name is important.
 You can check the availability of your desired business name for free with our Entity Name Check tool!